The 52nd Meeting of the Telecommunications and Information Working Group (TEL) was held in Auckland, New Zealand, from 19-23 October 2015.

 The 1998 APEC Telecommunications Mutual Recognition Arrangement (APEC-TEL MRA) is a multilateral arrangement between economies in the APEC region to facilitate the recognition of each other’s conformity assessment results.
 These arrangements are intended to streamline the conformity assessment procedures for a wide range of telecommunications and telecommunications-related equipment, facilitating trade among signatories to the APEC-TEL MRA.

-Over the last sixteen years, this agreement has helped encourage innovation in the region and stimulated the growth of the technology sector.
+Over the last seventeen years, this agreement has helped encourage innovation in the region and stimulated the growth of the technology sector.
 For international telecommunications companies, the APEC TEL MRA has reduced the number of hurdles for approvals of new technologies, provided local access for exporting entities by allowing in-economy testing and created the incentive to design products to international standards.

 SECURITY AND PROSPERITY STEERING GROUP (SPSG)